Binance VS Poloniex: 2021 Crypto Exchange Comparison

 - Serious problems with security and a flash crash in 2019

 - Very slow support ticket responsiveness

 When things started looking grim for Poloniex, users headed over to other crypto exchanges depending on their trading needs.
 Those who really cared for a big choice of cryptocurrencies switched to Binance or Bittrex.
 The real advantage of Binance is that it allows you to trade fiat currencies with some restrictions.
-Not only does it employ higher safeguarding measures, fund insurance, and great customer support, the platform has lower trading fees and a more user-friendly interface as well.
+Compared to Bittrex, it charges lower transaction fees.
+Not only does it employ higher safeguarding measures, fund insurance, and great customer support, Binance has a more user-friendly interface out of the two.